nicolasthy/nicolasthy.github.io/_posts/2016-03-11-spina-rails-cms-part-2.markdown

 nextpost: spina-rails-cms-part-3
 ---

-Hi, this is Part 2 of a serie of article about Spina, you may want to check out [Part 1 - Spina: A Ruby on Rails CMS]({{site.baseurl}}/spina-rails-cms/) first if you are new to Spina !
+Hi, this is Part 2 of a serie of articles about Spina, you may want to check out [Part 1 - Spina: A Ruby on Rails CMS]({{site.baseurl}}/spina-rails-cms/) first if you are new to Spina and want to get started with it !

 In this section we will see how to configure our Spina app to create our own theme with it's different page templates !
 Let's build a blog !!